lchaloupsky/Medical-Reports-Generator/czech_gpt2/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+*Note*: The *requirements_full.txt* file contains all packages installed on the computing cluster during the developement phase.

 ## DatasetsWrapper usage
-The usage of DatasetsWrapper class is identical to the usage of the original classes of the **datasets** package.
+The usage of DatasetsWrapper class is identical to the usage of the original classes of the `datasets` package.
 The DatasetsWrapper encapsulates these classes and adds additional features:
 - direct text iteration
 - direct text batch iteration
 - control charactes filtering